 Reporting Procedures:

-Training should inform employees about the processes for reporting compliance concerns or violations, protecting whistleblowers, and the consequences of non-compliance.
+Training must inform employees of the processes for reporting compliance issues or violations, and the consequences of non compliance.

 Assessments: